Dee Byrne

 Dee Byrne is a British saxophonist, composer and improviser working in contemporary jazz, avant-garde and free improvisation.
 She lives in London.

 Biography

 Byrne is from Gravesend, Kent.
 She now lives in London, where she graduated from Trinity Laban Conservatoire of Music and Dance with a Masters in Jazz Performance in 2011.
 She released two albums with her quintet Entropi before forming her current sextet Outlines.
+She is listed as having performed with Beats & Pieces Big Band in the past.